RasaHQ/rasa-demo/data/nlu/nlu.md

 - I don't wanna tell the name of my company
 - no stop
 - stop it, i do not care!!!
+- im not sure
+- I’m not sure
+- I'm not sure
+- i´m not sure
+- not sure now
+- not sure.. not a lot

 ## intent:enter_data
 - $1